FTSE 100 slips, Rolls-Royce slumps after cutting profit forecast

-LONDON A slump in Rolls-Royce (RR.L) led Britain's top equity index lower on Monday, although it outperformed continental European indexes, hit harder by uncertainty over the economic fallout from Greeks' rejection of bailout conditions.
+LONDON, July 6 A slump in Rolls-Royce led Britain's top equity index lower on Monday, although it outperformed continental European indexes, hit harder by uncertainty over the economic fallout from Greeks' rejection of bailout conditions.

 Engineering company Rolls-Royce was the worst-performing FTSE 100 stock, falling 6.3 percent after the company cut its profit forecasts for this year and next.